 The NCS also provides benefits incidence data on the percentage of workers with access to and participating in employer provided benefit plans.
 The survey covers a broad range of benefits including holidays and vacations, sick leave, health and life insurance, and retirement plans.
 Details of employer-provided health and retirement plan provisions are also provided.

-Private employers spent an average of $29.99 per hour worked for compensation in March 2014.
-Health
+Private industry employers spent an average of $30.11 per hour worked for employee compensation in June

 Archived NCS News Releases